 The Federal Housing Administration, or FHA, requires a credit score of at least 500 to buy a home with an FHA loan.
 A minimum of 580 is needed to make the minimum down payment of 3.5%.
 However, many lenders require a score of 620 to 640 to qualify.

-Thanks to a new FHA policy, lenders could start reducing their FHA minimum credit score requirements in 2018, opening homeownership to thousands more home buyers.
+Thanks to a new FHA policy, lenders appear to have started reducing their FHA minimum credit score requirements in 2017, opening homeownership to thousands more home buyers.

 FHA loans have helped untold thousands of home shoppers complete their purchase despite low to average credit scores.